Suyambu-Vignesh/TMDB/README.md

   * MVVM Clean (View <> ViewModel <> UseCase <> Repo <> Data Source) (to keep the view model more clean and lean)
   * Hilt for Initialization with proper scope
   * Theme supported attr.
 To support faster re-skinning of Apps
   * Flow and State Flow to control the Flow of data as unidirectional.
-Keep the ViewModel and beyond free from android packages
+Keep the Usecase and beyond free from android packages

 ## Android Studio IDE setup